anthraxx/diffoscope/debian/debbindiff.1.rst

 debbindiff was designed to easily compare two builds of the same Debian package, and understand their differences.

-It can be scripted through error codes, and an HTML report can be produced with the detected differences.
+It can be scripted through error codes, and a report can be produced with the detected differences.
+The report can be text or HTML.
+When no type of report has been selected, debbindiff defaults to write a text report on the standard output.

 debbindiff was written as part of the “reproducible builds” Debian project.